turingschool/front-end-curriculum/lessons/module-4/http-vs-https.md

 Hyper Text Transfer Protocol (HTTP) is the protocol over which data is transferred between your browser and a website.
 HTTPS (HTTP Secure) is a more secure version of this transfer protocol, in which all communications between the browser and website are encrypted.
 It is often used to protect sensitive data in transactions that occur during online banking or shopping.

 ## Why?

 Many companies are being urged to switch over to HTTPS.
 While it may seem like everything on the internet changes in the blink of an eye, this switch to HTTPS has been a slow one.
+For a long time HTTPS was only used within e-commerce sites, on pages that included order forms.
 It was only recently that [usa.gov](https://www.usa.gov/) switched over.
-Developers have been weary of non-https sites for quite some time now, and Google began to cite [HTTPS as a ranking signal](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html) for SEO in 2014.
+However, many have been weary of non-https sites for quite some time now, and Google began to cite [HTTPS as a ranking signal](https://webmasters.googleblog.com/2014/08/https-as-ranking-signal.html) for SEO in 2014.

 So why the urgency?